-- Step 1: Homework!
+- 1. Step 1: Homework!
 You should know all the homework well.
 The majority of the exam will be almost word-forword the same as problems you saw in homework.
 ALL homework is fair game.
 If I give a problem that is identical to homework, even a "challenging homework problem", then you should be able to comfortably do it.
 I will have several problems directly from homework.
 So study and review homework first, before you do anything else! - 2.
 Step 2: Old Exams: If you are desperately worried about your grade in this class and your performance on this exam, then you should work through ALL the old exams from the exam archive.
-You should study the exams in the exam archive in two different ways: - a.
+Here is the link for the exam archive yet again: https://sites.math.washington.edu/~m112/Archives.html You should study the exams in the exam archive in two different ways: - a.
 Detail Studying: Work through several old midterms in detail (put yourself in an exam like situation including timing yourself).
 This will get you ready for what it will feel like when you take the test.
 Reading solutions does not count as studying, you have to be actively working the problems yourself. - b.
 Quick Recognition: A different (and very useful) other type of studying is problem recognition.
 Here is how you do it: - i.
 Get out some notebook paper, then open up the exam archive and click on an exam. - ii.
 Read 1(a) and on your paper write in words what you would do.
 Spend no more than 10-15 seconds doing this.
 If you don't know how to do it, make a star and come back to it later. - iii.
 Then do the same thing for 1(b) (again spend no more than 10-15 seconds).
 Write down how you would start the problem. - iv.
 Keep doing this through the entire exam (it should take you less than 5 minutes). - v.
 Then do it again for another exam.
 In this way, you can look through 4 or 5 exams in 20 minutes.
 You also gain confidence and you quickly learn which recurring topics you are struggling with.